There are some tricks to help protect your truck from damage when parking at truck stops.

 4. Stop early for the night to get a good parking spot.
 Look for a spot away from high traffic areas, away from the fuel island and the repair shop.

-5. Try to find a parking spot between two other trucks which look like they’re parked for the night and won’t be moving.
+5. Find a parking spot between two other trucks which look like they’re parked for the night and won’t be moving.

 7. Watch closely as other trucks back in beside you, just in case they’re headed for trouble.
 If you see Swift trying to blindside in beside you, get out of your vehicle and protect your investment.